Rithankoushik/AI-Resume-Analyzer/README.md

 # 📄 AI Resume Analyzer

-An AI-powered Streamlit web application that analyzes resumes using OpenAI GPT-4 and provides tailored feedback based on job roles.
+An AI-powered Streamlit web application that analyzes resumes using Deepseek R1 and provides tailored feedback based on job roles.

 ---